 One way to stay on top of varying stock levels on Google Shopping is by using custom labels.
 Custom labels are used to help retailers better organise their Shopping campaigns using attributes important to your business.
 You can read more about custom labels here.

-This will enable you to analyse the data from the custom labels, which can then be used to build a report in Google Adwords.
+This will enable you to analyse the data from the custom labels, which can then be used to build a report in Google Ads.
 This method should facilitate monitoring and assigning new, lower CPCs for SKUs with low availability, and vice versa when the item is restocked.